By David H. Rahm, M.D.

 Clean Common Surfaces.
 To avoid contamination, wipe common areas with a sanitizing gel or alcohol-based hand wipes.
 For example, before climbing on the elliptical, wipe down the handles and other areas you will touch during your workout.
 If you work in a busy office and eat lunch at a community table, wipe down the surface before putting down your lunch.
 Keep in mind that computer keyboards, telephones, faucets and doorknobs all harbor lots of germs.

 Bring Your Own Pen.
 Here’s a common scenario: At check-out the retail salesperson hands you a pen to sign your receipt.
 Now, think about how many people handled that pen during the day!
 Better to keep your own pen supply in your bag or pocket so you won’t needlessly get infected by another person’s germs.
-As a doctor, I must use a pen throughout the day to record a patient’s medical history.
-I use the Hatch pen, which is made from brass, a material that is inherently antimicrobial.

 Get Your Sleep.
 When you’re tired and run down, you’re much more likely to get sick.
 Aim to get 7 to 8 hours of sleep each night so that your body is strong enough to ward off any infections that come its way.